 These boxes are usually super simple to install.
 Check with your manufactures to see if they offer a box.
-I know Can AM has boxes that install in literally 3 seconds.
-This is one of those boxes that install really easily.
-(Amazon Link Ad)
+I know Can-AM has boxes that install in literally 3 seconds.

 As silly as it may sound I also carry some Duct Tape and even some Zip Ties.